Corporate Social Responsibility

 Safe & Healthy Environment

 Safety is the top priority at the port.
 World-class safety inspires confidence and is an important location requirement for businesses.
-For example, nautical safety, social safety, external safety, water safety, occupational safety and cybersecurity.
+For example, nautical safety, social safety, water safety, occupational safety and cybersecurity.
 We also play a leading role in making the living environment healthier and more attractive.
 This mainly concerns air quality, noise, and an attractive living environment, and we are committed to the preservation of nature and biodiversity.

 Climate & Energy